Uniformly remeshes vtk surface meshes

 Holes in the input mesh may not be filled by the module and will result in a non-manifold output.

 - Cluster sizes are highly dependent on initial cluster placement.

-- Clusters one face (or point) large will generate highly non-uniform
+- Clusters one face (or point) large will generate highly non-uniform meshes.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.